autowarefoundation/autoware_core_universe_prototype/docker/README.md

 rm: cannot remove 'build/COLCON_IGNORE': Permission denied
 ```

-There are several ways to prevent this error from occurring:
+To prevent this error from occurring without `rocker`, there are two suggested methods:

 1. Prepare a dedicated workspace for the docker image.
-2. Use `rocker`.
-3. Use Visual Studio Code's [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+2. Use Visual Studio Code's [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

    To use the extension, the following settings can be used to create a user account in a similar way to `rocker.
-   Please see [this document](https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user) for more details.
+   Refer to [this document](https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user) for more details.

    ```jsonc
    // .devcontainer/devcontainer.json